vitalboyzf/cloudberrydb-site/src/pages/contribute/proposal.md

   team, company.
 - Proposal Status.
-Choose one from the following: `Under Discussion`/`In Progress`/`Completed`/`Inactive`/`Abandoned`, `Under Discussion` as default when you initiate the CP.
+Choose one from the following: `Under Discussion`/`In Progress`/`Completed`/`Inactive`/`Abandoned`, `Under Discussion` as default when you initiate the proposal.
 - Abstract.
 A clear and concise description of what your proposal is.
 - Motivation.
 Please outline the motivation and why it should be implemented.